Traditions of the University of Santo Tomas: Installation of a new rector

 The installation of a new rector is a solemn ceremony that marks the beginning of a new term of the Rector Magnificus of the UST.
 It is attended by representatives from the Commission on Higher Education, Church hierarchy, academic institutions, members of the diplomatic corps, alumni, and the students.
 One of the highlights of ceremony is the bestowal of the Rector's Collar and two ceremonial maces.

 In 2012 and 2016, the installation of Rev. Herminio Dagohoy, O.P., for his inaugural and second term respectively, replaced the Discurso de Apertura.
+In 2021, Rev. Fr.
+Richard G. Ang, OP was installed as the 97th Rector of the University of Santo Tomas, and will be re-installed for a second four-year term in September 2024.

 UST at 500

-The UST Neo-Centennial Celebration in January 2012 is week-long festivity that marked the countdown to 500 years.
+The UST Neo-Centennial Celebration in January 2012 is a week-long festivity that marked the countdown to 500 years.
 At the end of the pyromusical display on January 27, 2012, "UST 500" was spelled out using indoor fireworks atop the Main Building.

 The Varsitarian Neo-centennial magazine supplement released in June 2012 was entitled "Toward 500".